nais/doc/deployment/README.md

 NAIS deploy enables you to deploy your application from any continuous integration platform.
 Our primary supported platform is GitHub Actions, but you can also deploy from CircleCI, Travis CI, Jenkins, or other tools.

+If you need help, please take a look at the [help page](troubleshooting.md).

 ## How it works

 In your build pipeline, you create a deployment request using the _NAIS deploy tool_.